Some of you have heard it all before...You throw like a girl! You hit like a girl! You run like a girl...

 Then come the questions...Why do teenage girls give up sport?
 Why do they feel excluded from sport?
 Why do some girls bully other girls for playing sport?
 What's the big deal if you wear make-up when you play?

-In the brand new RTÉ series, Keep It Up, our host Emer O'Neill, forms her own basketball team full of amazing individuals as she jumps right in to try to answer those questions and a whole lot more...
+In the RTÉ series, Keep It Up, our host Emer O'Neill, forms her own basketball team full of amazing individuals as she jumps right in to try to answer those questions and a whole lot more...

 Keep It Up brings together nine teenage girls who have either given up sport or never played.
 We follow their journeys as individuals and as a team both on and off the court.